Parallel Programming With CUDA

 initializeTuples<<<blocksPerGrid, threadsPerBlock>>>(d_data, d_tuples, n);

-1. Perform a reduction on the tuple to get the index of the top K largest/smallest values
+1. Perform reduction operations on the tuples to obtain the indices of the top K largest/smallest values

 1